 Note: unless otherwise specified, anything surrounded in square brackets should be overwritten

-without those square brackets, e.g. [user]
+without those square brackets, e.g. [user] to pikachu.

 Variables